-SESSION FORMAT: This year the conference offers the following session formats.
+SESSION FORMAT: This year the conference offers the following virtual session format.
 A brief description of the different formats is included below.
 Please consider how to best present your session so that the participants feel engaged and come away with new ideas and useful takeaways.

-Sessions: These can be a traditional presentation focusing on a single topic, program, resource, etc. followed by a short discussion with attendees and/or include hands-on activities providing attendees with an opportunity to interactively learn and engage in activities and discussions that provide tangible ideas, practices and resources to use.
-These sessions will be scheduled during concurrent session times on both Friday and Saturday in 1 hour, 1.5 hour.
+Virtual Sessions: These can be a traditional presentation focusing on a single topic, program, resource, etc. followed by a short discussion with attendees and/or include virtual activities providing attendees with an opportunity to interactively learn and engage in activities and breakout rooms that provide tangible ideas, practices and resources to use.
+These sessions will be scheduled on Tuesday, September 21.
+Sessions should be no longer than 45 min.

 VIRTUAL SESSION SETUP:

-You are responsible for bringing a laptop and any specific materials you need.
+You are responsible for providing a laptop and any specific materials you need.